ljredux

 Seen Before: No

-Watch on Amazon Prime
+Watch at Amazon Prime

 Béatrice Dalle will never be allowed to leave behind this surprisingly sympathetic portrait of antisocial personality disorder.
 The film somehow begs you to remain neutral and objective while showcasing the most repellent extremes of the condition.